kotlin-orm/ktorm-ksp/README.md

   When calling the function, the created entity instance will not assign the corresponding properties to the parameters that are not passed.
-  In order to achieve this, the default argument value in the constructor and copy function may generate JDK dynamic proxy object, proxy object generated by byte-buddy, object created by Unsafe（It depends on what the specific type is）This generated instance is unique and will not conflict with the parameters passed when calling （Unless you also call the undefined function to get the instance）Therefore, it can help us determine which parameters have passed values and which parameters have not passed values when calling the method.
+  In order to achieve this, the default argument value in the constructor and copy function may generate JDK dynamic proxy object, object that dynamically generates bytecode, object created by Unsafe（It depends on what the specific type is）This generated instance is unique and will not conflict with the parameters passed when calling （Unless you also call the undefined function to get the instance）Therefore, it can help us determine which parameters have passed values and which parameters have not passed values when calling the method.